-Interpretation, Scripture
+Interpretation, Revelation, Scripture

-Continue reading “PROVIDED INTERPRETATIONS”
+Continue reading “Provided Interpretations”

 Interpretation, Seven Churches